Classical certification of quantum gates under the dimension assumption: Setup and protocol

-We are ready to present our protocol.
+We are ready to present our \cref{protocol} for classical certification of quantum gates.
 We give a general formulation for a given set of gates $X$, with an important property that among all possible sequences $X^\ast$, there are such $\vec{x}$, for which we can predict the deterministic outcome $a_\vec{x}$, which a noiseless quantum computer should output.

-\Cref{protocol} has a simple form of an $\veps$-certification test, which is common in certification literature~\cite{Kliesch2020TheoryOfQuantum}.
-The basic idea is that if we repeat \cref{protocol} sufficiently many times for different sequences $\vec{x}$ and obtain the correct outcome $a_\vec{x}$ in all these repetitions, then we can obtain a certain level of confidence, typically denoted by $1-\delta$, that our quantum computer implements a quantum model correctly.
+The basic idea is that if \cref{protocol} accepts a model for some large $N$, and therefore obtained the correct outcome $a_\vec{x}$ for different sequences $\vec{x}$ in all these tests, we can obtain a certain level of confidence, typically denoted by $1-\delta$, that our quantum computer implements the quantum model correctly.
 We define more precisely below what we mean by the latter, building on similar definitions in the self-testing literature~\cite{Miklin21UniversalScheme}.
-First, we specify what we mean by a quantum model in the context of single-qubit quantum computation.

-\begin{definition} A quantum model is a $3$-tuple $(\rho,(\Lambda_x)_{x\in X},(M_a)_{a\in A})$, consisting of a quantum state $\rho$, prepared at the beginning of the quantum computation, an ordered set of quantum channels (gates) $(\Lambda_x)_{x\in X}$, from which a quantum circuit is composed, and a \ac{POVM} $(M_a)_{a\in A}$, measured at the end of the computation. \end{definition} For a quantum model involving only unitary quantum channels, we use the corresponding unitary operators in the definition of the model.
 Since we do not assume any part of the quantum computer to be characterized, and rely only on the classical data in our certification, any two quantum models which are equivalent up to the symmetries in quantum mechanics~\cite{wigner1931gruppentheorie} will produce the same statistics, and we will not be able to distinguish between them.
 At the same time, we would like to exclude any other quantum model, which is formalized by the following definition.